- Destinations AsiaCaribbeanEurope

-Thank you very much for your interest in this trip.
-If you want to recall them, please use the QR code shown below or use the following link: https://www.itravel.com/select/6288-new-zealand-an-unexpected-journey
+Thank you for your interest in this trip.
+If you want to revisit this page, use the QR-code shown or use the following link: http://www.itravel.com/select/6288-new-zealand-an-unexpected-journey

-Crisscross are the scenes of "Hobbit" and "Lord of the Rings films" films scattered throughout the island nation.
+The locations of the "Hobbit" and "Lord of the Rings" films are scattered all over the island state.

-The lush green hills of Matamata City served as the backdrop for Tolkien's hobbit village.
+The lush green hills of the town of Matamata served as the backdrop for Tolkien's Hobbit Village.

-Experience on this trip not only the Shire, but also the other pressuring film scenes.
+On this trip, experience not just the Shire, but also the other impressive movie sets.

-You will begin your journey in Auckland by picking up your rental car.
+You will start your journey in Auckland, where you will pick up your rental car.

 The scenery is now one of the most popular tourist spots on the North Island.

-Make unforgettable photos in the home of hobbits.
+Take unforgettable photos here in the home of the hobbits.

-The next stop is Rotorua - the thermal area of New Zealand.
-Here it is steaming and bubbling everywhere.
+The next stop is Rotorua - where it steams and bubbles everywhere.

 Do you recognize it in the distance?
-It's Mount Doom.
-Our experience (plus) will take you there.
+That's right, that's Mount Doom.
+Our experience will take you there.

-You will also stop in Wellington, the last place on the North Island.
+You will also stop in Wellington, the last town on the North Island.

-Inland, the park is lush green.
-The coasts, on the other hand, boast crystal clear water.
+In the interior, the park is lush green.
+The coasts, on the other hand, have crystal clear water.